sgnl05/sgnl05-racktables/README.md

 * database: racktables_db
 * username: racktables_user
 * password: racktables_pass
+* grant: ALL

-These values can be changed by adding parameters 'db_name', 'db_username' and 'db_password' to the ::racktables class (See more [examples](#examples)).
+These values can be changed by adding parameters 'db_name', 'db_username', 'db_password' and 'db_grant' to the ::racktables class (See more [examples](#examples)).

 Handling the permissions of secret.php at installation step 3 and 4 of can be assisted by Puppet.
 Use parameter 'secretfile' on the ::racktables class and set it to "writable" on step 3 and "readonly" on step 4.
 Remember to run "puppet agent -t" on the target server after each of these steps.
 If you have an existing secretfile or template, the default behavior of 'secretfile' is to accept the contents as a string.
 For instance:

 ```puppet
 class { '::racktables':